It’s really damn hard to find Western movies with strong female leads! Or strong women at all.

 16. Paula Malcolmson in Deadwood (2004-2006, 2019 movie)

 There’s NO WAY I could leave Trixie off this list.
-She starts out as Swearengen’s favourite whore, but right away you see that fire.
+She starts out as Swearengen’s favourite whore, but right away you see that fiery spirit.
 Over three seasons and right to the final scene of the movie, Malcolmson takes Trixie on a captivating arc from damaged goods to a capable leader – without ever compromising her volatile, foul-mouthed charm.

 17. Anjelica Huston in Buffalo Girls (1995)